Dividend Kings In Focus: Hormel Foods Corporation - Sure Dividend

 Growth Prospects

-Hormel is executing six strategic priorities to push growth.
-And each strategic priority is also aimed at specific brands within the company.
+Hormel is executing six strategic priorities to drive growth.
+Each priority targets specific brands within the company.
 Sales growth should be the primary driver of earnings-per-share expansion.
-Margins are also a key focus in 2022 and beyond, given the current cost of inflation.
+Given the current cost of inflation, margins are also a key focus in 2023 and beyond.

 In addition, Hormel has been busy remaking its portfolio through acquisitions and divestitures in recent years.